ChicagoGupta/chicago/README.md

+## markdown
+I do all the editing using markdown

-# I used these steps to point my custom domain to GitHub Pages:
+## Followed these steps to point my custom domain to GitHub Pages:
 https://help.github.com/articles/setting-up-an-apex-domain/
 https://mycyberuniverse.com/web/configuring-a-godaddy-domain-name-with-github-pages.html